If you are interested in being a part of our peer support group, you can fill out and submit the form below, OR drop-in during a session.

 • Working/attending school/living in Richmond, BC

-• Seeking or in recovery of mental health and substance misuse and/or other addictive behaviours
+• Seeking or in recovery of mental health and substance use and/or other addictive behaviours

 • Willing to follow group agreements around consent, confidentiality, and safety